helmedeiros/bre-go/docs/architecture/decisions/0044-public-api-stability-tiers.md

 - **`engine/indexed.PostFilterHook` + `WithPostFilterHook`.** Open per ADR-0040 §3 and ADR-0041 "not closed by v0.16.0."
 Hook-bearing engines refuse to snapshot, which is a known friction.
 Whatever ADR closes it may need to reshape the hook surface.
 - **`engine/indexed.PreClassifiedRule` family.** Shipped in v0.16.0 alongside the compiled snapshot but has had no operator-facing audit.
 Useful for a consumer loading rules from a pre-processed source; semantics may need clarification.
-- **Sentinel-error duplication across adapters.** `ErrEmptyRuleName` exists as a separate `var` in `engine/inmemory`, `engine/firstmatch`, `engine/priority`, and `engine/indexed`.
-Each is a distinct value.
-Consumers using `errors.Is` across adapters have to import each one or use the type's error string.
-A unified `engine.ErrEmptyRuleName` (and friends) at the port level would be cleaner — but the existing names are Stable, so this would be a deprecation cycle.
+- **Sentinel-error duplication across adapters.** ~~`ErrEmptyRuleName` exists as a separate `var` in `engine/inmemory`, `engine/firstmatch`, `engine/priority`, and `engine/indexed`.
+Each is a distinct value.~~ **Addressed in v0.19.0 by ADR-0045**: `engine.ErrEmptyRuleName` + `engine.ErrDuplicateRuleName` ship as port-level umbrella sentinels; each adapter's existing variable now wraps the engine-level one via `fmt.Errorf("%s: %w", ...)`. `errors.Is(err, engine.ErrEmptyRuleName)` works across all four adapters; pre-v0.19 consumers using the per-adapter sentinel keep working unchanged.
+The `ErrNilCondition` / `ErrNilMatch` pair stays adapter-specific because the field names differ — that distinction is preserved deliberately.

 ## Consequences